-- Bargoed Library and Customer First Centre (Hanbury Chapel); - Rhymney Integrated Health and Social Care Centre; - Hafod Deg Resource Centre, Rhymney; - Idris Davies School, Abertysswg the first English medium school in Wales which offers a through school education for pupils between the ages of 3 and 18; - Rhymney Library.
+- Bargoed Library and Customer First Centre (Hanbury Chapel); - Rhymney Integrated Health and Social Care Centre; - Hafod Deg Resource Centre, Rhymney; - Idris Davies School, Abertysswg the first English medium school in the authority that offers a through school education for pupils between the ages of 3 and 18; this provision also incorporates Flying Start and wraparound childcare. - Rhymney Library.